miguelmota/ethereum-development-with-go-book/en/whisper-send/README.md

+---
+description: Tutorial on how to send a message on whisper with Go.
+---

 # Sending Messages on Whisper

 Before we're able to create a message, we must first have a public key to encrypt the message.
 In the [previous section](../whisper-keys) we learned how to generate a public and private key pair using the `NewKeyPair` function which returned a key ID that references this key pair.
 We now have to call the `PublicKey` function to read the key pair's public key in bytes format which we'll be using to encrypt the message.